ShemmyYo/django-shemmylicious/TESTING.md

 - Verified that the back to category & back to recipes buttons work as intended
 </details>

----

 ***

 # Browser Compatibility

 After publishing to Heroku, the site was tested on Google Chrome, Microsoft Edge, Safari and Mozilla Firefox, with no visible issues for the user.
-The site has loaded perfectly and had no issues across all browsers.
+The site has loaded correctly and had no issues across all browsers.

 # __Validation__